GTD: Getting Things Done

 In his book Getting Things Done: The Art of Stress-Free Productivity, David Allen introduces an interesting system that allows you to do your daily tasks effectively and efficiently.

-In any case, I am of the opinion that one really gets the everyday madness governed by Allen’s system.
+In any case, I think that one gets the everyday madness governed by Allen’s system.

 The GTD Basics

-GTD uses so-called contexts, which are certain situations / places to which a task is assigned (telephone, home, care or similar).
-In addition, there can be an allocation to a project.
+GTD uses so-called contexts, which are certain situations/places to which a task is assigned (telephone, home, care or similar).
+Besides, there can be an allocation to a project.

 In GTD everything that comes as stuff on the table, is moved to an Inbox.
 This stuff can be varied and consist of e-mails, mail, voice memos, notes, scribbles, etc. The Inbox will be emptied at some point in time (for example, Friday afternoon) with each task being processed, leaving nothing unprocessed in the Inbox.